Future-Systems-Lab/HypnoNeuro/grants/HypnoNeuro_Whitepaper.md

 ## 5.1 Three-Tier NFT Design (Foundation, Elevation, Ascension)

+HypnoNeuro uses NFTs as proof-of-progress tools within its trauma-informed, nutrient-supported healing ecosystem.
+These NFTs are verifiable, gamified milestones that track and reward progression through emotional, biochemical, and behavioral healing.

 The NFT system is structured in three therapeutic layers:

 * **Foundation (Layer 1):** Earned through hypnotherapy and breathwork participation, demonstrating engagement and emotional regulation stabilization.